Results from the 4PI Effective Action in 2- and 3-dimensions: Numerical Results

+In order to investigate whether convergence is obtained with $N=10$, we look at the ratios of the vertex and self energy calculated with $N=8$ and $N=10$, and with $N=6$ and $N=8$.
+The results are shown in Fig. \ref{fig:ratio}.
+The fact that these ratios approach 1 indicates that our results are converging.

+Figure \ref{f7} shows the dependence of the 4-point vertex on the first momentum component in 2D and 3D, choosing all momentum components other than $(p_a)_x$ zero and using the coupling strength $\lambda$ equal to 1 and 5.
+We choose $N=16,12$ and 8 for the 2D calculations, and $N=10,8$ and 6 for the 3D ones.
+The difference between the non-perturbative vertex and the perturbative one is greater when the coupling constant is larger, as expected.The momentum dependence is produced by the 1-loop diagram and at large momentum the 4-point vertex scales as $-V\sim \lambda - C p^{d-4}$, as expected.
+The results obtained by increasing the lattice number converge in both 2D and 3D.

+In figure \ref{f8} we show the dependence of the self-energy on $p_x$ with all other momentum components zero.
+The momentum dependence comes from the sunset diagram and at large momentum the self-energy scales like $C-C^\prime/p^2$ in 2D and $C+C^\prime{\rm log}(p)$ in 3D, as expected.
+The difference between the non-perturbative self energy and the perturbative one is greater when the coupling constant is larger.
+Convergence with increasing lattice size is not as good as for the vertex, and not as good in 3D as in 2D.
+However, the analysis in figure \ref{fig:ratio} indicates that our results are converging.

+It is interesting to compare the 4PI 2-point function with the 2PI version, which is obtained from equation (\ref{Eq26}) with the self-consistent vertex replaced by the bare one.
+For the values of $\lambda$ chosen in figure \ref{f8} the 2PI result is almost identical to the perturbative one, and it is only for very large values of $\lambda$ that one can see the difference.
+We illustrate this point in figure \ref{fig:Sig_com} where we show the perturbative, 2PI and 4PI self-energies for $\lambda=5$ and 50, and $N=8$.

-As a final comment we note that the full momentum dependence of the 4-point vertex can be obtained in the 4PI effective action formalism from equation (\ref{Eq25}).
-In figure \ref{f9}, we give a contour plot of the 4-point vertex which depicts the dependence of the vertex on two momentum components.
-One can see that the vertex has a minimum at the origin of the coordinates, and the gradient varies with a change of direction.
+In figure \ref{f9} we give contour plots of the 2D and 3D 4-point vertex which show the dependence of the vertex on the two momentum components $(p_a)_x$ and $(p_b)_x$ with all others chosen to be zero.
+The vertex has a minimum at the origin of the coordinates, and the gradient varies with direction.